Just less than two weeks ago, the sky was tinged with a yellow mist that rode upon the wind, and the leaves, cars, and roads were dusted yellow.

-As we fight against change; as our standards of living become more urban; and as our food becomes more sterile, processed, and modified, we suffer from seasonal allergies, food allergies, autoimmune diseases, and emotional instability.
+We fight against change.
+Our standards of living become increasingly urban.
+Our food becomes more sterile, processed, and modified.
+And, we suffer from seasonal allergies, food allergies, autoimmune diseases, and emotional instability.

 The more we fight microbes, the worse off we are.
 No one ever wins when war is constant.
-In this article, I propose a movement towards making harmony with our surroundings, and integrating ourselves on a daily basis with Nature.
+I propose a movement towards making harmony with our surroundings and integrating ourselves on a daily basis with Nature.

-- High sugar/white flour, and processed food intake; other food allergens like corn, soy, wheat and for some, dairy
+- Food allergens like corn, soy, wheat, and for some, dairy

 - Lack of sunshine

-- A congenital weakness, meaning a physiological challenge you came into the world with.
+- A congenital weakness, meaning you came into the world with a physiological challenge.